statimagcoll/pbj-gui/README.md

 The `PBJStatMap` reference class is designed to wrap the statmap object created from `lmPBJ` and provide helper functions.

+#### PBJResample

+The `PBJResample` reference class is designed to encapsulate the interaction between the PBJ GUI and the PBJ function `pbjInference`.

 #### PBJInference

-The `PBJInference` reference class is designed to encapsulate the interaction between the PBJ GUI and the PBJ function `pbjInference`.
+The `PBJInference` reference class is designed to wrap the inference object created from `pbjInference` and provide helper functions.

 #### Job